cirlabs/border_fence_map/README.md

 ###How to credit Reveal

-We require that you use the credit “Reveal, from the Center for Investigative Reporting and OpenStreetMap contributors”.
+We require that you use the credit “Reveal from the Center for Investigative Reporting and OpenStreetMap contributors”.

 You must also make it clear that the data is available under the Open Database License.
 If you are distributing the shapefiles in a data form, you can name and [link directly to the license](https://opendatacommons.org/licenses/odbl/1.0/).